 My research interests have centered around immunology and molecular biology.
 In graduate school at Brandeis University, I cloned and studied the transporter protein, called FcRn, that carries IgG antibodies across the human placenta under Dr. Neil E. Simister.

 Subsequent to my graduate work, new roles of FcRn have been discovered including extending the serum half-life of albumin as well as IgG antibody.

 I also spend a good deal of my time doing pre-health advising, also known as "pre-med" advising.
 It's a wonderful part of my job to be able to write up the fine accomplishments of our students for medical, dental, PA and other schools.
-Although it takes some time to put together, it's never hard to find great things to say about our fine students.
+It's never hard to find great things to say about our fine students.

 P 978 867 4393

 My postdoctoral work was under Dr. Hidde L. Ploegh at MIT and Harvard Medical School.
 Dr. Ploegh is currently at the Whitehead Institute back at MIT.
 I rejoined his research group for my Fall '06 Sabbatical.
 The lab continues to study aspects of immune function using a molecular and biochemical approach.
 During this sabbatical I worked closely with Dr. J. Christopher Love, helping to optimize a new system for analyzing the secretions of individual cells within a diverse population.
 Results of my work on the microengraving system with the Ploegh and Love labs were published in PNAS, Nature Protocols, and Journal of Immunological Methods.